aosabook/500lines/spreadsheet/chapter.md

 When we disable the dynamic interactions (JS), the content structure (HTML) and the presentational styles (CSS) remain in effect.
 If a website is useful with both JS and CSS disabled, we say it adheres to the _progressive enhancement_ principle, making its content accessible to the largest audience possible.

 Because our spreadsheet is a web application with no server-side code, we must rely on JS to provide the required logic.
-However, it does work correctly when CSS is not fully supported, such as with screen readers and text-mode browsers:
+However, it does work correctly when CSS is not fully supported, such as with screen readers and text-mode browsers.

 ![With CSS Disabled](./images/06-nocss.png)